Route of the Caravans: The Silk Road

 Ismail Samani Mausoleum, Bukhara, Uzbekistan

 From one UNESCO World Heritage city to another as we journey to the stunning Shakhrisyabz*, birthplace of Tamerlane.
 Our visit includes Tamerlane’s famous Ak-Saray Palace and the imposing ‘pishtak’, which supported a huge arched gateway.
 This incredible palace took more than a quarter century to construct.
 It is recorded that, in 1404, the Spanish ambassador Ruy Gozalez Clavijo was stunned by its intricate decorations.
 Successive internal wars after the death of Tamerlane created the ruined palace we see today.
-Shakhrisyabz is known for its embroidery and textiles, and we will have the opportunity to meet and interact with locals before we drive to the one and only, Samarkand.
-Samarkand has been the climax of every Silk Road odyssey since the time of Alexander the Great and the dazzling monuments which still afford travellers a glimpse into a time that has become the era of legends and poetry.
-Enroute we visit the famous Urgut kishmish Bazaar!
-Sacks, piles, kilograms!
-Everywhere there is a brisk trade.
-This evening, optional visit to Samarkand’s legendary Registan Square for a riveting Sound & Light Show (available at certain times of the year).
+Shakhrisyabz is known for its embroidery and textiles, and we will have the opportunity to meet and interact with locals before we drive to the one and only Samarkand.
+This city has been the peak of every Silk Road odyssey since the time of Alexander the Great.
+Its dazzling monuments still afford travellers a glimpse back to an era of legends and poetry.
+En route, we stop at the famous Urgut Kishmish Bazaar—where trade buzzes and sacks of goods are sold by the kilogram in a lively, colorful scene.
+This evening, we have the option to visit Samarkand’s legendary Registan Square for a captivating Sound & Light Show (seasonal availability).

-Overnight: Grand Samarkand Hotel, Samarkand (2 nights) (B, D)
+Overnight: Grand Samarkand Hotel/Hotel Gur Emir Palace, Samarkand (2 nights) (B, D)

 Day 09 (SUN): Samarkand